Policy Name: 10 Cents a Meal for Michigan’s Kids and Farms

 Population: 9.9 million

-The State of Michigan will match funds spent by school districts and child-care center sponsor up to 10 cents per meal for purchases of Michigan-grown fruits, vegetables, and legumes.
+The State of Michigan will match funds spent by school districts and child-care centers, and sponsor up to 10 cents per meal for purchases of Michigan-grown fruits, vegetables, and legumes.

 Progress to date: